donydony2009/ObisidianResearch/Research/ToMove/Their interests.md

 ### Job descriptions
 #### Senior Software engineer - Today - ECommerce
 - High quality secure and compliant solutions
-- Collaborate closely with Product, Desing, and Engineering teams to build new features
+- Collaborate closely with Product, Design, and Engineering teams to build new features
 - Design develop, test, use and support features experiences and solutions primarily in C#, PowerShell, and Azure technologies ([[#^aks|AKS]], [[#^kv|KV]], [[#^cosmosdb|CosmosDB]]**)
-- Support highly available services used by milions of users on a daily basis.
+- Support highly available services used by millions of users on a daily basis.
-- Work with support to triage and debug technical support requests - Keywork **Support work**
+- Work with support to triage and debug technical support requests - Keyword **Support work**
 - Analyze how your features are performing in production to learn and make the product better - Keyword **monitoring/loadtesting/optimization**
 - Act as Designated Responsible Individual (DRI) working on call to monitor system/product feature/service for degradation, downtime, or interruptions.
 - Embody our [culture](https://careers.microsoft.com/v2/global/en/culture) and [values](https://www.microsoft.com/en-us/about/corporate-values).